-46. A log detailing the dates and quantities of the GMO will be maintained by the investigator/pharmacist, or delegated person and will be verified by the unblinded study monitor during site visits.

-47. All documentation (e.g. receipts, authorisation for use, dispensing, destruction, temperature monitoring) will be filed on-site and be available for inspection by the applicant.
+- 46. A log detailing the dates and quantities of the GMO administered would be maintained by the investigator/pharmacist, or delegated person and verified by the unblinded study monitor during site visits. - 47.
+All documentation (e.g. receipts, authorisation for use, dispensing, destruction, temperature monitoring) would be filed on-site and be available for inspection by the applicant.
 The applicant may also audit selected sites to ensure compliance with ICH GCP and licence conditions.